Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 * `OrganismDb`:

-  The `OrganismDb` packages encapuslate multiple annotation packages in a single wrapper to enable inter-package queries.
+  The `OrganismDb` packages encapsulate multiple annotation packages in a single wrapper to enable inter-package queries.
 The encapsulated packages are the `GO.db` package, which provides mappings to Gene Ontology data, as well as an `OrgDb` and `TxDb`